Social Security Agreement between Australia and the United States of America (USA) - Frequently Asked Questions

 Following are examples of how the Agreement assists people living in the USA.

-A person who lived for 20 years in Australia during working life (between 16 and age pension age) is now living in the USA and is already receiving a US retirement pension.
-This person left Australia before reaching age pension age and therefore cannot get an Australian pension.
+A person who lived for 20 years in Australia during working life (between age 16 and Age Pension age) is now living in the USA and is already receiving a US retirement pension.
+This person left Australia before reaching Age Pension age and therefore cannot get an Australian pension.

 - Without an Agreement

 Australian pension can be claimed and paid while the person is in the US.
-The Australian pension rate will be proportionalised, that is, the person will receive 20/25ths of the means tested rate.
-The same proportion of US pension, (but not any payment made under the Supplemental Security Income program) would be counted as income.
+The Australian pension rate will be proportionalised, that is, the person will receive 20/35ths of the means-tested rate.

 A 65 year old man in the US has the minimum 40 quarters of coverage required to qualify for US retirement pension, but has lived in Australia for only 9 months.